ibm-cloud-docs/track-spend-with-cloudability/plan.md

 1. [Create a Project](/docs/secure-enterprise?topic=secure-enterprise-setup-project)
 2. [Create a Trusted Profile for the Project](/docs/secure-enterprise?topic=secure-enterprise-tp-project#create-projects-tp)
 3. Assign the access policies from [Table 1](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-planning#iam-before-you-begin) and the [trusted profile policies that are needed by Projects](/docs/secure-enterprise?topic=secure-enterprise-tp-project#create-projects-tp) to the trusted profile.
-4. Copy the [the trusted profile ID](/docs/secure-enterprise?topic=secure-enterprise-tp-project#find-tp-id) for the next step to [deploy the DA](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-deploy-cloud)
+4. Copy the [the trusted profile ID](/docs/secure-enterprise?topic=secure-enterprise-tp-project#find-tp-id) for the next step to [deploy the deployable architecture](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-deploy-cloud)

 ## Next steps
 {: #planning-next-steps}